yodaos-project/ShadowNode/README.md

 To get started with shadow-node, you should follow the [build](#build) step on a Linux or OSX machine.
 And this project will not be supported on Windows unfortunately.

+> Memory usage and Binary footprint are measured at [here](https://samsung.github.io/js-remote-test) with real target daily.

 ### Getting Source Code